aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-npoi/missing-features-in-npoi/resize-image-in-word-document/_index.md

 {{% /alert %}}

-The [DocumentBuilder](https://apireference.aspose.com/words/net/aspose.words/documentbuilder) provides several overloads of the [InsertImage](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/insertimage/index) method that allow you to insert an inline or floating image.
+The [DocumentBuilder](https://apireference.aspose.com/words/net/aspose.words/documentbuilder) provides numerous overloads of the [InsertImage](https://apireference.aspose.com/words/net/aspose.words/documentbuilder/methods/insertimage/index) method that allow you to insert an inline or floating image.
 For example, the [InsertImage](http://www.aspose.com/api/net/words/aspose.words.documentbuilder/insertimage/methods/9) method is used to insert an image from a file or URL into a document.

 Using [Shape ](http://www.aspose.com/api/net/words/aspose.words.drawing/shape)class you can create or modify shapes in a Microsoft Word document.